Orioles cruise past Nationals | Sports-Games

 Trea Turner homered on the first pitch of the top of the sixth, and that ended Wojciechowski's night.
 The Orioles came back in the sixth with Alberto's RBI double for a 6-3 lead.
 Jose Iglesias drove in Baltimore's last run on a single in the eighth.

-The Nationals put pitcher Stephen Strasburg on the 10-day injured list with carpal tunnel neuritis of the right hand and brought back pitcher Ryne Harper from the Alternate Training Site (Fredericksburg, Va).
-Strasburg left after the first inning on Friday.
+The Nationals put pitcher Stephen Strasburg on the 10-day injured list with carpal tunnel neuritis of the right hand and brought back pitcher Ryne Harper from the alternating training site (Fredericksburg, Va.).
+Strasburg left in the first inning on Friday.
 The Orioles lost starting center fielder Austin Hays with a non-displaced rib fracture and put him on the 10-day injured list.
-Also, they activated recently-acquired right-hander Jorge Lopez plus outfielder Cedric Mullins.
+Also, they activated recently-acquired right-hander Jorge Lopez plus outfielder Cedric Mullins, while optioning lefty Keegan Aikin to their alternate training site.

 --Field Level Media